-Issue Cause/Solution part of a numeric value, as well as entries with straight numeric values, result in one of the value sets displaying as null. to all rows in the column.
+Issue Cause/Solution part of a numeric value, as well as entries with straight numeric values, result in one of the value sets displaying as null. rows in the column.
 Any rows that do not meet the majority data type display as null values.
 Solution 1: Reformat worksheet column and values as text.
 1. Open the worksheet in Excel.
 2. Format the column that contains mixed data types as Text .
 You can now connect to this spreadsheet from Toad without any null values displayed.
 Solution 2: Create an ODBC connection.
 You can force the ODBC driver to read all rows as Text to avoid null values; however, this can result in issues if you attempt to insert data.
 1. Open the Create New Connection window and select ODBC from the Group list.
 Complete the fields as described in Create ODBC Connections.
-3. Enter "IMEX=1", in quotations, in the ExtraParameters field.
-4. Click Connect.
+Benter "IMEX=1", in quotations, in the ExtraParameters field.
+4. Click Connect .
 Column names that contain an exclamation point (!) are not supported.
 The exclamation point character has a special meaning in Excel.
 If a column name contains an exclamation point, it is internally converted to a dollar sign (\$) character.
 Tables cannot be altered.
 Tables cannot be altered when the Excel connection is Read-Only.
 Solution: Deselect Read-Only Connection in the Connection Properties dialog.
 The Primary Keys and Foreign Keys tabs are blank in the Database Explorer.
 Excel is a spreadsheet, and does not support primary and foreign keys so these tabs are always blank.
 Indexes cannot be created or dropped.
 The Excel ODBC driver does not support this functionality.
 Unable to query Excel files without named ranges (regions).
 The worksheet you are querying does not have named ranges (regions) defined.
 Solution: You can query the worksheet from the Editor by entering a dollar sign (\$) followed by a cell range to limit the results similar to the following statement: Select from (MyWorksheet\$A1:C10) You can also query the entire worksheet by entering a dollar sign (\$) after the worksheet name.
 However, this may also return the worksheet's empty rows and columns.
-Attempting to connect to or create a new Excel connection results in No user tables could be found message. , Solution 1: In the Excel file, create named ranges.
+Attempting to connect to or create a new Excel connection results in No user tables could be found message.
+The Excel file does not have named ranges (regions) defined.
+If you click OK to close the message, the new connection is created, but no user tables display in Object Explorer.
+(System tables are displayed, if you selected to show these.)
+Solution 1: In the Excel file, create named ranges.
 Solution 2: Ask Toad to automatically create named ranges.
-Disconnect from the file.
+1. Disconnect from the file.
 In Navigation Manager, right-click the file and select Properties Advanced.
 3. Select Automatically create ranges.
-The next time you connect, Toad automatically creates named
+The next time you connect, Toad automatically creates named ranges